 - Unlike regular development online stores made by partners, businesses that are listed on Exchange are not eligible for a commission.

 - Don't encourage either party to begin a payment transaction outside of Exchange's payment flow.
-If a transaction is completed outside of the Exchange Marketplace Escrow.com flow, then Shopify can't help you with any issues that involve that transaction, and it can result in you being permanently banned from using Exchange.
+If a transaction is completed outside of the Exchange Marketplace Escrow.com flow, then Shopify can't help you with any issues that involve that transaction.
 Using Escrow.com outside of Exchange to begin a new transaction is considered outside of the authorized Exchange payment flow.
 All official Exchange transactions will have

 email@example.com as the broker in the Escrow.com transaction.

 Important: Failing to meet any of these requirements and guidelines can result in you being permanently banned from using the Exchange Marketplace.